RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

     - North Sea Continental Shelf cases (FR Germany v Denmark, FR Germany v The Netherlands) ICJ Reports 1969, p.3
       - Dispute in boundary delimitation negotiations between Germany, The Netherlands and Denmark.
       - Did the equidistance/special circumstances rule in Art 6 of the 1958 Geneva Convention on the Continental shelf apply?
 Germany had not yet ratified the treaty.
 Could only apply if the rule was also Customary International Law.
-      - Held: “…two conditions must be fulfilled.
+      - Held: "…two conditions must be fulfilled.
 Not only must the acts concerned amount to a settled practice, but they must also be such, or be carried out in such a way, as to be evidence of a belief that this practice is rendered obligatory by the existence of a rule of Iaw requiring it.
 The need for such a belief, i.e., the existence of a subjective element, is implicit in the very notion of the opinio juris sive necessitatis.
 The States concerned must therefore feel that they are conforming to what amounts to a legal obligation.
 The frequency, or even habitual character of the acts is not in itself enough.
-There are many international acts, e.g., in the field of ceremonial and protocol, which are performed almost invariably, but which are motivated only by considerations of courtesy, convenience or tradition, and not by any sense of legal duty”. (para 77)
+There are many international acts, e.g., in the field of ceremonial and protocol, which are performed almost invariably, but which are motivated only by considerations of courtesy, convenience or tradition, and not by any sense of legal duty". (para 77)
-      - “As regards the time element, the Court notes that it is over ten years since the Convention was signed, but that it is even now less than five since it came into force in June 1964, and that when the present proceedings were brought it was less than three years, while less than one had elapsed at the time when the respective negotiations between the Federal Republic and the other two Parties for a complete delimitation broke down on the question of the application of the equidistance principle.
-Although the passage of only a short period of time is not necessarily, or of itself, a bar to the formation of a new rule of customary international law on the basis of what was originally a purely conventional rule, an indispensable requirement would be that within the period in question, short though it might be, State practice, including that of States whose interests are specially affected, should have been both extensive and virtually uniform in the sense of the provision invoked;-and should moreover have occurred in such a way as to show a general recognition that a rule of law or legal obligation is involved.”
+      - "As regards the time element, the Court notes that it is over ten years since the Convention was signed, but that it is even now less than five since it came into force in June 1964, and that when the present proceedings were brought it was less than three years, while less than one had elapsed at the time when the respective negotiations between the Federal Republic and the other two Parties for a complete delimitation broke down on the question of the application of the equidistance principle.
+Although the passage of only a short period of time is not necessarily, or of itself, a bar to the formation of a new rule of customary international law on the basis of what was originally a purely conventional rule, an indispensable requirement would be that within the period in question, short though it might be, State practice, including that of States whose interests are specially affected, should have been both extensive and virtually uniform in the sense of the provision invoked;-and should moreover have occurred in such a way as to show a general recognition that a rule of law or legal obligation is involved."
       - equidistance principle def, or principle of equidistance def,
         - a legal concept in maritime boundary claims that a nation's maritime boundaries should conform to a median line that is equidistant from the shores of neighboring nations.
     - Lotus case (France v Turkey) (1927) PCIJ, Ser.A, no.10
       - A French vessel The Lotus collided on the high seas with a Turkish vessel the Boz-Kourt.
 8 passengers and crew were killed.
 When the ship docked in Turkey, Turkish authorities arrested the French officer of the watch.
 Key issue was whether Turkey had jurisdiction to prosecute him for manslaughter?
-      - France argued that because there had been so few examples of criminal prosecutions of other states ‘flagged vessels’ this demonstrated the existence of a principle of customary international law that only the ‘flag state’ had exclusive jurisdiction.
+      - France argued that because there had been so few examples of criminal prosecutions of other states 'flagged vessels' this demonstrated the existence of a principle of customary international law that only the 'flag state' had exclusive jurisdiction.
       - Court held that needed to show a subjective element stating
-      - [absence of other states exercising jurisdiction would] “merely show that States had often, in practice, abstained from instituting criminal proceedings, and not that they recognised themselves as being obliged to do so; for only is such abstention were based on their being conscious of having a duty to abstain would it be possible to speak of an international custom…”
+      - [absence of other states exercising jurisdiction would] "merely show that States had often, in practice, abstained from instituting criminal proceedings, and not that they recognised themselves as being obliged to do so; for only is such abstention were based on their being conscious of having a duty to abstain would it be possible to speak of an international custom…"
     - ILC Conclusions, Part 3: A General Practice
       - Conclusion 4
       - Requirement of practice